Keksuccino/docs_fancymenu/modpacks.md

 title: Modpacks
 description: How to include layouts in a modpack.
 published: true
-date: 2024-05-06T06:21:40.675Z
+date: 2024-05-19T03:24:53.265Z
 tags:
 editor: markdown
 dateCreated: 2023-12-22T05:28:46.511Z
 ---

-# Integrating FancyMenu into Modpacks
+# FancyMenu in Modpacks

+Including your FancyMenu setup in a modpack is very easy and only takes some simple steps.

-This page is specifically about integrating FancyMenu setups created with FancyMenu v3 or later into your modpacks.
-If your setup was originally created in v2 and later converted to v3, please note that some steps might differ.
+> This page is **ONLY** for FancyMenu setups made completely in **FancyMenu v3+**, so if you use a legacy setup (made in v2 and converted to v3), some steps could be different.

-## How to Include a FancyMenu Setup in Your Modpack

-To include a FancyMenu setup with all its layouts and settings into your modpack, you simply need to include its `config` folder.

-1. **Locate the Config Folder:**
-   - Navigate to the root directory of the Minecraft instance where you made your FancyMenu layouts in.
-   - Open the `config` folder.

-2. **Copy the FancyMenu Folder:**
-   - Inside the `config` folder, find and copy the `fancymenu` folder to a temporary location like your desktop.

-3. **Prepare the Modpack Config Folder:**
-   - Go to the `config` folder of your modpack's Minecraft instance.
-   - If a `fancymenu` folder already exists here, delete it.

-4. **Transfer the FancyMenu Folder:**
-   - Move the `fancymenu` folder from your temporary location to the `config` folder of the modpack instance.

-And that's it!
-Your modpack is now *fancy*!

-> Legacy layouts made with FancyMenu v2 (even if converted to v3) may have layout assets stored outside the default `/config/fancymenu/assets/` directory.
-Ensure that all necessary assets are included in your modpack.
 {.is-warning}

+# Including the FancyMenu Setup in Your Modpack

+You simply need to include FancyMenu's config folder, that's all.

+1. Navigate to the root directory of the Minecraft instance you made your layouts in.
+2. Open the `config` folder of the Minecraft instance.
+3. Copy the `fancymenu` folder of the `config` folder to your desktop or somewhere else.
+4. Navigate to the `config` folder of the **modpack** instance.
+5. If there is already a `fancymenu` folder in the `config` folder, **delete** the existing `fancymenu` folder.
+6. Move the `fancymenu` folder you copied in **step 3** to the `config` folder of the **modpack** instance.

+That's it.
+Nothing more you need to do.

+> Please keep in mind that old legacy setups made in FancyMenu v2 (even if converted to v3) allowed you to store layout assets outside FancyMenu's `/config/fancymenu/assets/` folder, so in that case you need to make sure you also include all of your assets in the modpack.
+{.is-warning}

-# Disabling Menu Bar and Hotkeys
+# Disabling the Menu Bar and Hotkeys

-When using FancyMenu in a modpack it's recommended to disable FancyMenu's hotkeys and overlays, so people have a harder time messing with your menu designs.

-1. **Find and Open FancyMenu's Options File:**
-   - Navigate to `/config/fancymenu/options.txt`.
+You surely don't want to keep FancyMenu's menu bar visible in your modpack, so you should disable it.
+But since people can still press the hotkey to make it visible again, let's do something a little bit more *aggressive*.

-   - Open this file in a text editor.
+Navigate to `/config/fancymenu/options.txt` and open the file in a text editor.

-2. **Enable the Modpack Mode:**
-   - Change the value of `modpack_mode` to `true` and save the file.
-This disables all FancyMenu overlays and hotkeys.
+Now set `modpack_mode` to `true` and save the file.

-## Re-enabling Editing
+This will completely disable all overlays and hotkeys.

-Should you need to adjust layouts in the future, simply set `modpack_mode` back to `false`.
+To be able to edit your layouts again, set the config option back to `false`.